forreya/personal-website-2/README.md

   <a href="#"><img alt="Markdown" src="https://img.shields.io/badge/Markdown-000000?style=for-the-badge&logo=markdown&logoColor=white"></a>
 </p>

 <h4 align="center">This website is used to showcase my experience, skills, and side-projects.
-There are also links to my socials to allow anyone to easily find my get into contact with me.</h4>
+There are also links to my socials to allow anyone to easily view my profiles and get into contact with me.</h4>

 ---